barbarer/py4e-int/_sources/functions/function_conditional_writecode.rst

                 :autograde: unittest

                 Create a function called cropped_photo that takes in the height and width of a photo.
-                If the height and width are equal then the function retursn "Cropped Photo", otherwise it returns "The photo needs to be cropped."
+                If the height and width are equal then the function returns "Cropped Photo", otherwise it returns "The photo needs to be cropped."
                 ~~~~
                 def cropped_photo(height, width):